PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 - For this, you must be well aware of the taste of your targeted audience and how you must customize your content and writing style.

 - For example, you are planning to write a fictional e-book.
-To do this, you must be aware of various fictional genres and how successful books in the past have stick to the conventional style of the specific genre.
+To do this, you must be aware of various fictional genres and how successful books in the past have stuck to the conventional style of the specific genre.
 If not so, then you might end up confusing your readers and all your hard work will be wasted.

 - To ensure you don’t leave your work half-finished, always do prior research on market trends and read at least two or more books on your chosen genre.

 - Every genre demands a different setting, so you must know how to put the readers’ mood into that specific surrounding through your words.